Chart Color Schemes

 Employment drivers in Waikerie are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Waikerie's workforce is balanced across white and blue collar jobs with varied sector representation.
-The unemployment rate was 5.3% as of September 2025, matching the Rest of SA's rate.
+Waikerie's workforce is balanced across white and blue collar jobs, with diverse sectors represented.
+The unemployment rate was 5.3% as of September 2025, according to AreaSearch data aggregation from statistical areas.
+In September 2025, 1,212 residents were employed, with an unemployment rate matching Rest of SA's 5.3%.

-In comparison, Rest of SA saw employment growth of 0.3%, labour force growth of 2.3%, and a 1.9 percentage point increase in unemployment.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Waikerie's employment mix suggests local employment should increase by 5.1% over five years and 11.5% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Mining had limited presence at 0.5%, compared to the regional average of 2.9%.
+Between September 2024 and September 2025, labour force levels increased by 1.3%, while employment declined by 0.6%, leading to a rise in unemployment rate by 1.7 percentage points.
+In contrast, Rest of SA saw employment growth of 0.3% and labour force growth of 2.3%.
+National employment forecasts from Jobs and Skills Australia, published in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Waikerie's employment mix suggests local employment should increase by 5.1% over five years and 11.5% over ten years.

 Frequently Asked Questions - Employment